ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     ```

-5. Define an Information Barriers policy that prevents the Research group from communicating with the Investors group in Microsoft Teams, as follows:
+5. Define an Information Barriers policy that prevents the Research group from communicating with the Investors group in Microsoft Teams.
+Do this by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:

     ```
     New-InformationBarrierPolicy -Name "ResearchIBPolicy" -AssigneeFilterName "Research" -AssigneeFilter $researchFilter -CommunicationAllowedFilterName "NotInvestors" -CommunicationAllowedFilter $investorsFilter
     ```

-6. Apply the policies you defined in steps 1-5 by running the **Start-InformationBarrierPoliciesApplication**  cmdlets.
+6. Apply the policies you defined in steps 1-5 by running the **Start-InformationBarrierPoliciesApplication**  cmdlets in the Office 365 Security & Compliance Center:.

     ```
     Start-InformationBarrierPoliciesApplication -InvestorsIBPolicy